lacht/lacht.github.io/README.md

 [Code Review video](https://youtu.be/CKUP-A3HhMI)

-## Software Design and Engineering example
+## Example of Software Design and Engineering
 ### *Narrative*

 Here is the original weights program display in the Java language: